soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 . </w>         : (., </w>)
 ```

 Now we can count the frequency of these pair of symbols as the number of times these pairs occur in the pre-tokenized word stream.
 Identify the most frequent pair of symbols (often called byte pair) and merge it to represent as a single symbol.
-For example, `(h, e)` is the most frequent byte pair so we merge it to form a new symbol `he`.
+For example, `(h, e)` is the most frequent byte pair, so we merge it to form a new symbol `he`.

 ```sh
 (h, e): 2 (most frequent byte pair so merged to "he")